-The Controlled Substances Unit analyzes powders, liquids, tablets, plant material and other items for the presence or absence of controlled and non-controlled substances and dangerous drugs.
-Preliminary testing used by the unit may include reference source comparison, microscopy, color testing and chromatography.
-Confirmatory testing can include mass spectrometry, infrared spectroscopy and x-ray fluorescence spectrometry.
+The Controlled Substances Unit analyzes powders, liquids, tablets, plant material and other seized drugs.
+Preliminary testing includes reference source comparison, chemical color tests and chromatography.
+Confirmatory testing includes mass spectrometry, infrared spectroscopy and x-ray fluorescence spectrometry.

-The net weight of the item will typically be reported, unless noted otherwise.
-The net weight will reflect the weight of the substance itself without any packaging.
-If the item weighs 0.05 gram or less, then it is considered a residue and will not be analyzed under ordinary circumstances.
+The net weight of an item will typically be reported, unless otherwise noted.
+The net weight reflects the weight of the substance without any packaging.
+If the item weighs 0.05 grams or less, then it is typically considered a residue and may not be analyzed under ordinary circumstances.

-The Clandestine Laboratory Chemist Response Team is housed within the Chemistry Detail and is available 24 hours a day.
+The Clandestine Laboratory Chemist Response Team is housed within the Controlled Substances Unit and is available 24 hours a day.